yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 public MyControl() : base(htmlTag: "span") // Will create a "span" HTML element
 ```

-Once created, it's possible to interact directly with this element by calling helper methods supplied by Uno on base classes.
-Obviously those methods are only available when targeting the _Wasm_ platform.
-(You can use [conditional code](https://platform.uno/docs/articles/platform-specific-csharp.html) to use these methods in a multi-platform project.)
+Once created, it is possible to interact directly with this element by calling helper methods available in Uno.
+Note that those methods are only available when targeting the _Wasm_ platform.
+It is possible to use [conditional code](https://platform.uno/docs/articles/platform-specific-csharp.html) to use these methods in a multi-platform project.

 Here is a list of helper methods used to facilitate the integration with the HTML DOM:

-* The method `base.SetStyle()` can be used to set a CSS Style on the html element.
+* The method `base.SetStyle()` can be used to set a CSS Style on the HTML element.
 Example:

   ``` csharp
   // Setting only one CSS style